by Joyce Sandilands-Whittle

-In mid-1995, for the umpteenth time finding himself on crutches and unable to move around a great deal, my husband sat in front of his computer … typing with 1-finger!
-(He says he can keep up to his thoughts this way.)
+In mid-1995, for the umpteenth time finding himself on crutches and unable to move around a great deal, my husband sat in front of his computer … typing with one finger!
+(He said he could keep up with his thoughts this way.)
 Over the next few years, a wonderful new hobby took shape due to having nothing else to do for the first time in his 62 years as he fought for his life (this time for several years from a deadly staph infection).
 Robert surprised us all by writing fiction and enjoying it!
-After that, a little voice in my head nagged so hard at me, that in August 1998, I decided it was time to publish this 3rd book he had written and it became … Lizzie: Lethal Innocence, the first of a 4-book series set in early 1800s London, England.
+After that, a little voice in my head nagged so hard, that in August 1998, I decided it was time to publish the 3rd book he had written and it became … Lizzie: Lethal Innocence, the first of a 4-book series set in early 1800s London, England.

-Each year he meets thousands of tourists and locals.
+Each year he met and talked to possibly thousands of tourists and locals.
 This has been his position and passion for the past 14 years (4/5 days a week from April-Oct at Bastion Square as well as indoor Christmas Shows), and yes, some of these days are mighty cold and/or wet!
-Some of the comments he hears are: “You are always so happy” or “friendly” or “good looking” or “what a wonderful voice you have” – the latter prompting us to produce an audio book of his bestselling book Lizzie and, in 2005, a partial autobiography on CD entitled Laughing Through Life, Tales of a Yorkshireman.
+Some of the comments he hears are: “You are always so happy” or “friendly” or “good-looking” or “what a wonderful voice you have” – the latter prompting us to produce an audiobook of his bestselling book Lizzie and, in 2005, a partial autobiography on CD entitled Laughing Through Life, Tales of a Yorkshireman.
 We recut our CD products several times until 2015 but you can now download all of the audio products from this website.

-We sell our books right here on this website or, if you live near Southern Vancouver Island, BC, you can phone us and pick up your order.
+We sell our books right here on this website or, if you live near Southern Vancouver Island, BC, you can phone us and pick up your order to save shipping costs.
 We also have ebooks and Print on Demand books now, to make it as simple and inexpensive for our readers.

-When you meet J(ohn) Robert Whittle you are instantly impressed with his wonderful voice, ready smile and his ‘largeness’.
-At 6’2″ this broad-shouldered Yorkshireman is a gentle and sensitive, family man known for being a helpful friend to scores of young people who have been lucky enough to meet him.
-Yes, he was capable of a harsher side too, especially when people asked too personal questions ie., about how much he made from his books!* His lifetime of fascinating and unusual, often dangerous, accomplishments has taken this raconteur and entrepreneur to the four corners of the globe and blessed him with a remarkable life.
+When people met J(ohn) Robert Whittle you were instantly impressed with his wonderful voice, ready smile and his ‘largeness’.
+At 6’2″ this broad-shouldered Yorkshireman was a gentle and sensitive, family man known for being a helpful friend to scores of young people who have been lucky enough to meet him.
+Yes, he was capable of a harsher side too, especially when people asked too personal questions ie., about how much he made from his books!* His lifetime of fascinating and unusual, often dangerous, accomplishments have taken this raconteur and entrepreneur to the four corners of the globe and blessed him with a remarkable life.
 Yes, and being a true Gemini, he also has a nasty side, not seen as often in later years but his sharp comments are often difficult to keep in check!
 This comes to the forefront when he witnesses situations where he doesn’t agree with what is happening.
 It began as a little guy when he knew he had to protect his little sister, Hazel, from all manner of situations even until she was an adult.

 This ‘crazy Yorkshireman’ or simply ‘Uncle Bob’, as many young people have called him over the years, was the eldest son and second-born in a family of ten children.
 His parents were hardworking, happy, farming stock who taught him that hard work never hurt anyone.
 His father often said, “I got me a hard-working horse when you were born, Bobby lad!”

 Bobby Whittle, well-known in his village for an outgoing personality, was a scrapper even as a scrawny kid.
-Armed with secrets of defense gained from his pro wrestler grandfather, he often took on bigger lad(s) in defense of others … he didn’t always win.
-His hardworking ethic began early in life getting up each morning at 4:30 am to milk the family’s cows and then deliver the milk even before beginning school … later, when his sister, Hazel, came along she joined him on their 3-mile journey to school picking up the milk containers on the way home.
+Armed with secrets of defense gained from his pro-wrestler grandfather, he often took on bigger lad(s) in defense of others … and he didn’t always win.
+His hardworking ethic began early in life getting up each morning at 4:30 to milk the family’s cows and then deliver the milk even before beginning school … later, when his sister, Hazel, came along she joined him on their 3-mile journey to school picking up the milk containers on the way home.
 Later, when the older boys started acting mean and keeping the little kids from crossing a stream, she would tell them, “You better look out cause Bobby will be here soon and he’ll get you out of our way!”
-He was also a seasoned business-kid from the ripe-old-age of six thanks to his step-grandfather Mark Appleyard!!
+He was also a seasoned business-kid from the ripe-old-age of six thanks to his step-grandfather, Mark Appleyard!!

-But despite his full schedule, he somehow found the time to allow the love of sport to invade his young life playing soccer and County Cricket in which he particularly excelled, representing England at 13 years-of-age.
-He was notorious for his skills as a wicket keeper beginning before he was 12 (trained by his mother throwing eggs at him through the kitchen window!).
-At 16, he began a 10-year career as a highly sought after professional wicketkeeper around England, at the same time studying, working the mines and graduating from Leeds University as a Mining Engineer and having his own trucking business on the side (which began with a horse and cart at about age 7).
+But despite his full schedule, he somehow found the time to allow the love of the sport to invade his young life playing soccer and County Cricket in which he particularly excelled, representing England at 13-years-of-age.
+He was notorious for his skills as a wicketkeeper beginning long before he was 12 (trained by his mother throwing eggs at him through the kitchen window!).
+At 16, he began a 10-year career as a highly sought-after professional wicketkeeper around England, at the same time studying, working the mines and graduating from Leeds University as a Mining Engineer while having his own trucking business on the side (which began with a horse and cart at about age 7).

-After graduating from Mining College at 19 and ready to accept his Degree of Mining Engineering, he was told that by British law he was too young to receive it and would have to rewrite the exams when he was 25!
-Thus, he was hired by the British Coal Board, who had given him the scholarship to university, and had other plans for him.
-Recognizing his speed of wit and mining skills underground, as those needed desperately in the dangerous field of underground coal mines.
-They continued to train him and to wait until the time was right … at 25, offering him the deadly job as the leader of a First Response to Disaster Team.
+After graduating from Mining College at 19 and ready to accept his Degree of Mining Engineering, he was told that by British law he was too young to receive it and would have to retake the course which he refused!
+Thus, he was hired by the British Coal Board, who had given him the University scholarship and he soon found out they had other plans for him.
+Recognizing his quick reaction time and underground mining skills, as those desperately needed in the dangerous field of underground coal mines, they continued to train him and wait until the time was right … at 24, offering him the important but potentially deadly job as the Leader of the British First Response to Disaster Team.
 He was on-call 24 hours every day of the year for that job and he was often taken from a cricket match by the local police complete with sirens, when he was needed to be taken to a mine emergency somewhere.

 In the mid-60s, recognizing that his reaction time was waning, he packed his family off to Australia seeking a less dangerous life and worked in the Australian desert for a few years trying to keep his work experience a secret.
-In 1970, the Canadian gov’t discovered who he was and lured him to Baffin Island and again found himself working the extremes … in Canada’s Far North at Pond Inlet, Baffin Island, (now Nunavit) building a school and making friends of the Eskimos.
+In 1970, the Canadian Government discovered who he was and lured him to Baffin Island and he again found himself working the extremes … in Canada’s Far North at Pond Inlet, Baffin Island, (now Nunavut) building a school and making friends of the Eskimos (later called Inuit).
 He gained his Canadian citizenship in 1971, soon after arriving in Victoria, BC.
 We met while working in the same area of the city.
 He moved back to England on family business for some years but in 1985, he returned.
 We formed a personal and business partnership, marrying some years later.

 However, true stories were not in the cards for the moment and to fill his recuperation period he began writing an adventure story of 18th C Yorkshire, a time he often said he wished he could have lived.
-His mother must have fed him history from an early age when they lived in their Yorkshire farmhouse with its 18″ stone walls because he remembers always having a thirst for the subject.
-He had also developed a wonderful ability to conjur up wonderful bedtime stories for his many siblings.
+Somehow an interest in history developed from an early age when they lived in their Yorkshire farmhouse with its 18″ stone walls because he remembers always having a thirst for the subject.
+He had also developed a wonderful ability to conjure up exciting bedtime stories for his many siblings.
 As he wrote that first book, history and storytelling quickly became intertwined.
-What happened next, however, was the beginning of a horrific health challenge with a staph infection that over the next couple of years almost cost him his leg and potentially his life as flesh-eating staph infections began attacking unsuspecting people.
+What happened next, however, was the beginning of a horrific health challenge with a staph infection that over the next 2-3 years almost cost him his leg and potentially his life as flesh-eating staph infections began attacking unsuspecting people.
 It laid him up for 4 years and we had t hope it wouldn’t return.
-A miracle, however, was also beginning to develop in the guise of three full-length novels!
+A miracle, however, was also beginning to develop in the guise of historical novels!

 An Unexpected Talent!

 It was this third novel that we found ourselves self-publishing in the Fall of ’98.
 As Robert was now a Senior Citizen, we decided not to dally around waiting for a publisher to accept his manuscript and give him his big break!
 So when Deborah Wright, a professional proofreader born in England, whom we met in the most extraordinary way, offered to give her assistance, we jumped at the opportunity.

 As a result, Lizzie: Lethal Innocence, a novel set in early 1800s England about a young girl much like Robert himself had been as a youngster, was born.
 We formed our own publishing company (Whitlands Publishing) and began learning the ropes … but we had no idea what we were in for!
 However, 2,000 copies (of one-to-one sales) and 16 months later, we launched our first sequel, Lizzie’s Secret Angels.
 We figured we must be doing something right with readers demanding sequels and, continued to do so over the years!
 Lizzie was his favourite character and no wonder!

-Over the past 15 years we’ve attended over two thousand market/show days selling our books in all kinds of weather and Robert sometimes in frigid cold at Bastion Square.
-Between us we met many thousands of wonderful, supportive people and always many who are shocked to hear we’ve done all of this by ourselves, assisted only by Joyce’s one-day-a-week OA, Tara.
+Over the past 19 years, we’ve attended over three thousand market/show days selling our books in all kinds of weather and Robert sometimes in frigid cold at Bastion Square.
+Between us we met many thousands of wonderful, supportive people who were often shocked to hear we’d done all of this by ourselves, assisted only by Joyce’s one-day-a-week OA, Tara Poilievre.
 Initially, we mainly sold our books at the small James Bay Farmer’s Market (2 summers) and then the BC Ferry Terminal Crafters Market at Swartz Bay (mainly Joyce for 3 summers).
 Robert was by then selling at the Bastion Square Market (for 14 years).
-Together, we began selling at The Sidney Street Market is now Joyce’s main summer project and Robert assisted Joyce, rushing down to Sidney after packing up at Bastion Square to help Joyce for many years until his health began to decline.
+Together, we began selling at The Sidney Street Market in 2003 and Robert assisted Joyce, rushing down to Sidney after packing up at Bastion Square to help Joyce for many years until his health began to decline.
 Yes, he was stubborn but he was such an honourable guy thinking he had to look after me!

-Now, go and do something nice for yourself or someone you care about . . . visit our bookshop right here on this webpage and buy one of our very popular novels by Robert and Joyce … many discounts are now being offered!
+Now, go and do something nice for yourself or someone you care for . . . visit our bookshop right here on this webpage and buy one of our very popular novels by Robert and Joyce … many discounts are now being offered!
 Thanks in advance!